akashbhadouria/rick-morty-graphql/README.md

 ### **Connecting a GraphQL server to a React.js Application**

-To create a React.js app a modern way is to use Vite/Parcel, but for learning purposes, we will be using CRA (Create React App).
+To create a React.js app, a modern and recommended way is to use Vite/Parcel, but for learning purposes, we will be using CRA (Create React App).
-To create a react app using CRA, open your terminal and write
+To create a react app using CRA, open your terminal and write,

     npx create-react-app rick-morty